grammatek/ice-g2p/README.md

 ## Command line interface

+**The input strings/texts need to be normalized.
+The module only handles lowercase characters from the Icelandic alphabet, no punctuation or other characters**
+Characters allowed: [aábcðdeéfghiíjklmnoóprstuúvxyýzþæö].
+If other characters are found in the input, the respective token is skipped and a notice written to stdout.

 To transcribe text, currently two main options are available, direct from stdin to stdout or from file or a collection of files (directory)

     %python src/main.py -i 'hljóðrita þetta takk'